 To obtain the expected subhalo density slopes under the cold dark matter model, we simulate images containing subhalos and LoS halos following the Navarro–Frenk–White (NFW) profile~\citep{navarro1997nfw}.
 Its radial density profile given by:

 where $r$ is the distance from the center of a subhalo, and the normalization $\rho_0$ and the scale radius $r_s$ are free parameters.
 The NFW profile is the most common fit for the universal density profile of halos from CDM N-body simulations.
 In addition to a normalization and a scale radius, the NFW profile can also be parametrized by the (sub)halo mass $M_{200}$ and concentration $c_{200}$.
 The concentration $c_{200}$ relates to the scale radius and virial radius $r_{200}$ (as defined in Sec.~\ref{subsubsec:subhalo_and_los}) following $r_{200} = c_{200} r_s$.
 In our simulated images with NFW subhalos, we relate $M_{200}$ and $c_{200}$ with a mass-concentration relation extrapolated from \citet{dutton2014cdmhalo}, which is an empirical relation determined using halos in CDM simulations.
 We add a dex scatter of $\mathcal{N}(0, 0.1)$ to the mass-concentration relation for each subhalo in order to mimic the natural spread in the relationship.
 Note that a dex scatter of 0.1 corresponds to a $\sim 26\%$ variation in concentration.
 If we denote the CDM mass-concentration as $f_{\mathrm{CDM}}(M_{200})$, then we can modify the CDM mass-concentration relation by multiplying it by a constant factor (which will be referred to as concentration multiplicative factor) in order to simulate different density slopes of subhalo populations.
+In other words, this means that for a given concentration multiplicative factor $a$, we set the concentration of a subhalo with mass $M_{200}$ to be $a \times f_{\mathrm{CDM}}(M_{200})$.
 To test the robustness of our neural network with as realistic images as possible, we add subhalos everywhere in the image in these test sets.